bluez/bluer/README.md

 Older versions might work, but be aware that many bugs related to GATT handling exist.
 Refer to the [official changelog](https://github.com/bluez/bluez/blob/master/ChangeLog) for details.

-`bluetoothd` must be running and configured for access over D-Bus.
+If any `bluetoothd` feature is used the `bluetoothd` daemon must be running and configured for access over D-Bus.
 On most distributions this should work out of the box.

-For building, D-Bus library headers must be installed.
+For building, D-Bus library headers must be installed if the `bluetoothd` feature is enabled.
 On Debian-based distributions install the package `libdbus-1-dev`.

 Troubleshooting